 If HHR makes borrowings or issues corporate bonds, it shall select a stable and efficient method of funding from the perspectives of loan period and type of interest, such as fixed and variable rates, among other factors.
 It will do this by giving comprehensive consideration to capital market and interest rate trends, the capital structure of HHR, or the potential effects on existing unitholders, and forecasting changes in the economic and social situations.

 With respect to the calculation of the loan-to-value (LTV), HHR uses the following formula with a 60% cap.
 However, LTV may temporarily exceed 60% because of property acquisition or changes in appraisal value.

 |LTV =||Amount of outstanding debts(Note1) ＋ Deposit or security money ー Matched money(Note2)|

 - When corporate bonds have been issued, the amount of outstanding debts shall include the amount of outstanding bonds.

-- Matched money refers to cash or deposits reserved in the trust account to guarantee the deposit or security money for the assets owned by Hankyu Hanshin REIT as the object of the trust beneficiary interests.
+- Matched money refers to cash or deposits reserved in the trust account to guarantee the deposit or security money for the assets owned by HHR as the object of the trust beneficiary interests.

 Debt financing strategy